I know you didn't come here to see this, but some things are more important than computer games.

 Source code

-You can download the b2dJson files individually here: b2dJson.h , b2dJson.cpp and get the supporting jsoncpp source from sourceforge separately.
+You can also find the supporting jsoncpp source at sourceforge separately.

 Binary download